bindralab/CellPyAbility/README.md

 After submitting the GUI, a terminal window will open to track CellProfiler's image analysis progress.
 Once all images are counted, subsequent analysis is almost instant.
 All figures and tabular results will be in a subdirectory named after the module (e.g. GDA_output).
 See [Example Outputs](#example-outputs).

+A log file with detailed logging is written to the directory.
+Additionally messages with results and output file locations (INFO), warnings (WARNING), errors (ERROR), or critical failure (CRITICAL) messages will be written directly to the terminal.

 ### Modifying the CellProfiler Pipeline

 Across multiple cell lines and densities, our provided [CellProfiler Pipeline](CellPyAbility_py/CellPyAbility.cppipe) appears robust.
 However, if the user wishes to make any changes, a few guidelines must be followed to maintain compatibility with the scripts as written:
-- The CSV headers/module output names must remain as:
+- The module output names must remain as:
   - Count_nuclei
   - FileName_images

 - The CellProfiler output CSV file name must remain as:
   - path/to/CellPyAbility_py/cp_output/CellPyAbilityImage.csv

+The modularity of the Python scripts and CellProfiler pipeline may prove useful.
+For example, if the user wishes to use all 96 wells instead of 60, minor Python knowledge and effort would be needed to enact this change.
+As another example, the user could analyze microscope images of 10x magnification instead of 4x magnification by increasing the expected pixel ranges for nuclei in the [CellProfiler pipeline](CellPyAbility_py/CellPyAbility.cppipe).

 ## Example Outputs
+### GDA Module
-The [GDA script](CellPyAbility_py/CellPyAbility_GDA.py) outputs three tabular files with increasing degrees of analysis:
+The GDA module outputs three tabular files with increasing degrees of analysis:
 - [raw nuclei counts](test/test_expected_outputs/test_GDA_counts.csv)

 - [normalized cell viability matrix](test/test_expected_outputs/test_GDA_ViabilityMatrix.csv)